buildpacks/docs/content/docs/for-app-developers/concepts/build.md

 weight=3
 +++

-`Build` is the process of executing one or more [buildpacks][buildpack] against an application's source code to produce a runnable OCI image.
+`Build` is the process of executing one or more [buildpacks][buildpack] against an app's source code to produce a runnable OCI image.

 <!--more-->